 Chester is a trial lawyer who focuses his practice on all areas of commercial, financial, and real estate litigation.
 He often represents commercial landlords in disputes against tenants, including forcible entry and wrongful detainer actions and breach of lease and breach of personal guarantees.
 He also advises insurance companies on coverage matters, and litigates those matters as well.
 Additionally, he represents professionals, including accountants and lawyers, in malpractice and related actions.
-He has also litigated corporate disputes concerning breach of non-compete, non-solicitation, and confidentiality agreements.
-Additionally, he counsels insurance companies on coverage matters.
-Before joining Cosgrave as an attorney, he was the summer law clerk in 2015.
+He also defends businesses, including financial institutions and the accounts receivables industry, in federal and state consumer protection proceedings brought by regulators and private parties.